playframework/playframework.com/public/markdown/vulnerabilities/20170407-LogbackDeser.md

 Play includes integration with Logback through SLF4J.
 Logback has functionality that enables logging events to be sent over a network, using Java Serialization.

-Using Logback in Play itself does not result in vulnerability as per the [default Play configuration](https://www.playframework.com/documentation/2.5.x/SettingsLogger), but if Logback has been specifically configuration to use SocketAppender or ServerSocketReceiver, then Play is vulnerable.
+Using Logback in Play itself does not result in vulnerability as per the [default Play configuration](https://www.playframework.com/documentation/2.5.x/SettingsLogger), but if Logback has been specifically configured to use SocketAppender or ServerSocketReceiver, then Play is vulnerable.

 ## Impact